patrickbucher/read-think-write/content/dijkstra-counterpoint.md

 > about whether I could do this, and I then designed the algorithm for the
 > shortest path.
 As I said, it was a twenty-minute invention.

-Not having pen and paper available was not an issue to him, quite to the
+Not having pencil and paper available was not an issue to him, quite to the
 contrary:

 > One of the reasons that it is so nice was that I designed it without pencil